Kwäday Dän Tsʼìnchi

-Kwäday Dän Tsʼìnchi, or Canadian Ice Man, is a naturally mummified body found in Tatshenshini-Alsek Provincial Park in British Columbia, Canada, by a group of hunters in 1999.
-Kwäday Dän Tsʼìnchi means "Long Ago Person Found" in Southern Tutchone, and is pronounced /tce/ in that language.
-Radiocarbon dating of artifacts found with the body placed the age of the body at between 300 and 550 years.
+Kwäday Dän Tsʼìnchi (/tce/), also known as the Canadian Ice Man, is a naturally mummified body discovered in 1999 by a group of hunters in Tatshenshini-Alsek Provincial Park in British Columbia, Canada.
+Kwäday Dän Tsʼìnchi means "Long Ago Person Found" in Southern Tutchone.
+Radiocarbon dating of artifacts recovered with the remains indicates that the individual lived between 300 and 550 years ago.

-DNA testing of more than 240 volunteers from the local Champagne and Aishihik First Nations revealed 17 persons who are related to the ice man through their direct maternal line.
+DNA testing of more than 240 volunteers from the local Champagne and Aishihik First Nations identified 17 people who are maternally related to the ice man.